Understanding Your Baby's Growth

 May 2024 - Dissemination event - Royal College of Obstetricians and Gynaecologists (RCOG)

-We held a stakeholders event at the RCOG for researchers, clinicians, and members of the Patient and Public Involvement and Engagement group.
-During the event, we presented the background of the IPPIC birthweight and fetal growth restriction (IPPIC FGR) project and discussed the outputs we have been developing.
-The interactive sessions allowed us to gather feedback on these outputs, which we have incorporated into our ongoing work.
+We held a stakeholders event at the RCOG for researchers, clinicians, and members of the dedicated patient and public involvement and engagement group for women's health.
+During the event, we presented the recently developed IPPIC birthweight and fetal growth restriction prediction models, and asked for feedback on how useful and acceptable they are for clinicians and pregnant women, and how they could be implemented into current practice.
+We had interactive polling activities which allowed us to gather feedback on the models, and we have been able to incorporate this into our ongoing work.

 DATA SHARING COMMITTEE